lwhsu/talk-20140828-juluosdev_freebsd_in_taiwan/slides.md

 "Our goal over the next few years is for the Linux kernel network stack to rival or exceed that of FreeBSD."

 ---
-# Who's using parts of FreeBSD?
+# The projects base on / use parts of FreeBSD

+* PC-BSD
+* m0n0wall
+* psSense
+* FreeNAS
+* Debian GNU/kFreeBSD
+* Gentoo/FreeBSD
+* ArchBSD

 * Chrome
 * OSv